BanshikaSharma/Hubstaff1/README.md

 - This client makes the pagination by itself, so if the method has more than 500 records the method will make the pagination and return all of them.

-# 🤝 How to contribute

-We focused just on some endpoints we need to use, but is really simple to add any other.

-Feel free to contribute, start by opening a issue please.